bagasww01/Front-end-Journey/README.md

-# This is the first project that I built after completing the freecodecamp.org Responsive Web Design Certificate.
+# These will be the projects that i will build for the freecodecamp.org Responsive Web Design Certificate.

 --> Survey Form
 1. I have completed it but i stil improved its layout so it looks better